Diffusion Models for Medical Anomaly Detection: Results and Discussion

 \subsubsection{Hyperparameter Sensitivity}

 Our method has two major hyperparameters, the classifier gradient scale $s$ and the noise level $L$.
 We performed experiments to evaluate the sensitivity of our method to changes of $s$ and $L$.
 On the BRATS2020 dataset, we have pixel-wise ground truth labels, which enable us to calculate the Dice score and the Area under the receiver operating statistics (AUROC) for diseased slices.
 For the Dice score, we use the average Otsu thresholding \cite{otsu} on the anomaly maps.
-In Figure~\ref{graphs}, we show the average Dice and AUROC scores on the test set

-with respect to the gradient scale $s$ for \mbox{different noise levels $L$.}\\ Figure \ref{series_s} shows an exemplary FLAIR image.
+In Figure~\ref{graphs}, we show the average Dice and AUROC scores on the test set with respect to the gradient scale $s$ for \mbox{different noise levels $L$.} The scores for the comparing methods FP-GAN and VAE are shown in horizontal bars in Figure~\ref{graphs}.\\ Figure \ref{series_s} shows an exemplary FLAIR image.
 We fix ${L = 500}$ and show the sampled results for various values of $s$.
 If we choose $s$ too small, the tumor cannot be removed.

 However, if we choose $s$ too large, additional artefacts are introduced to the image.
 Those artefacts are mainly at the border of the brain, and lead to a decrease in the Dice score.
 In Figure~\ref{series_L}, we fix ${s = 100}$, and show the sampled results for the same image for varying noise levels $L$.
 If $L$ is chosen too large, this results in a destruction of the images.
 If $L$ is chosen too small, the model does not have enough freedom to remove the tumor from the image.